tom919654/C3G-NeRF/README.md

-Our code is heavily based on official GIRAFFE code. https://github.com/autonomousvision/giraffe
+Our code is heavily based on an official GIRAFFE code. https://github.com/autonomousvision/giraffe